 Managing guest payments on your own

-If you would prefer to handle guest payments yourself or are not eligible yet for Payments by Booking.com, you will be responsible for handling all aspects of the payment process including any fees.
+If you’d prefer to handle guest payments yourself or aren’t eligible for Payments by Booking.com yet, you’ll be responsible for handling all aspects of the payment process including any fees.

 - If you accept credit cards, you can either charge your guest before arrival or upon arrival/departure, depending on their reservation policy.